yFaizuS/Quality-Assurance_MergeInterval_UnitTest/README.md

 5. If the intervals overlap, the end value of the last interval in **ans** is updated to the maximum of its current end value and the end value of the current interval.
 This effectively merges the intervals.
 6. Finally, the merged intervals are returned in **ans**.

+There is problem if the data we input violates the constraints it returns the data back.
+It crossed my mind if something that violates the constraints is inputted, it still processed the input.